rackerlabs/design-system/_docs/style/text-conventions/general-guidelines.md

 ## Avoid abbreviations

 Avoid abbreviations, acronyms, and slang.
-Use an abbreviation only if it is better known than the word that it stands for or if space savings is critical.
+Use an abbreviation only if it is better known than the word that it stands for or if saving space is critical.

 Unless an abbreviation is common, spell out the words of the abbreviation on the first use.
 Show the abbreviation in parentheses after the spelled-out term; for example, access control list (ACL).
 On subsequent uses, use the abbreviation.
 If you introduce an abbreviation, use it; don't alternate between the abbreviation and the spelled-out term.